volcic/motom-toolbox/README.md

 - The custom [convenience scripts and wrapper functions that makes life easier are here](../../wiki/Convenience-scripts-and-wrapper-functions)
 - For advanced users, there is info about [rigid bodies](../../wiki/Rigid-bodies) and [virtual markers](../../wiki/Virtual-markers)
 - Lamentation about the wonders of [coordinate system alignment](../../wiki/https://github.com/ha5dzs/motom-toolbox/wiki/Calibration) (aka 'calibration')
-- There are some [examples](/tree/master/examples) where you can see how it is all put together
+- There are some examples in a separate directory where you can see how it is all put together.

 ...or, if you really just want to dive in, and once you got the Optotrak API files: